camiloperezv/atlas_corp/README.md

 # Deployment

-Every push to master this project runs many plataforms.
+Every push to master this project runs executes a couple of plataforms.
 First it build on codeship, then this executes a code coverage analysis on Codecov and finally a Maintainability analysis on codeclimate.
 This project has authomatic build on hub.docker. https://cloud.docker.com/repository/docker/camiloperezv/atlas_corp_housinganywhere

 # Project structure